Audit: Denver International Airport lacks strong oversight of third-party IT vendors

 Ultimately, the auditors said, the division's delay in establishing a comprehensive governance structure for vendor management "puts Denver International Airport at risk of not getting what it pays for from its technology vendors and potentially exposes the airport to vulnerabilities."

-The lack of accountability risks damaging the airport’s "reputation," auditors said, adding the airport could also lose revenue if repeat incidents or recurring issues
+The lack of accountability risks damaging the airport’s "reputation," auditors said, adding the airport could also lose revenue because of repeat incidents or recurring issues.

 The auditors said they found, for example, that the airport was not assessing risks on a regular basis, increasing the possibility of accidental system exposure to hackers.